 –Mike McCandless, Scivation

-So, for those of us that habitually use BCAAs, this would seem to further support the notion that BCAAs certainly do have a place in one’s supplement arsenal, but with Aragon’s questions, it seems to be yet another swing-and-miss for the BCAA crew.
+For those of us that habitually use BCAAs, this would initially seem to further support the notion that BCAAs certainly do have a place in one’s supplement arsenal, but with Aragon’s questions, it seems to be yet another swing-and-miss for the BCAA crew.
 They may be great for for preserving lean mass and even improving endurance, but we’re sticking with our full-spectrum EAA blends and protein powder more lately.

 The biggest takeaway here is that the carb group lost muscle, while the Xtend group gained muscle, while losing fat… but you need to look at the total protein intakes to completely understand why!

 Give credit where credit’s due: Scivation are the BCAA pioneers